Political Science (POLI)

 Public International Law

-Students will examine conceptual, theoretical, and empirical dimensions of international law.
-They will explore the distinction between public and private international law, and probe a range of general areas of law, including: human rights and humanitarian law, as well as specialized international law, including criminal; environmental; trade and investment; and space law.
-Students will analyze the application of international law at the national level, with special emphasis on the incorporation of international law within the law of Canada.
-They will examine the challenges of international treaty making; legal compliance and enforcement; international dispute resolution; and will explore the relationship between international law and international relations.
+Students will examine conceptual, theoretical, and case study approaches to international law.
+Students will explore the distinction between public and private international law.
+They will analyze the application of international law at the national level, with special emphasis on the incorporation of international law within the laws of Canada.
+The United Nations (UN) will be studied including major treaties and conventions.
+Students will examine the challenges of international treaty making, legal compliance and enforcement, international dispute resolution, and the relationship between international law and international relations.
 Note: This is a seminar course.

 Level: UG